 They build trust

-Trust (as I've written about before) is a biggie in the world of e-commerce.
+Trust is a biggie in the world of e-commerce.
 If you want to sell stuff to people, you have to first gain their trust.

 A good email series is designed to do just that.
 By sending out tips, including information about you and your business and helping your prospects solve their problems, you’ll find that autoresponders are the ultimate way to nurture your prospects and win their trust.

 Being forgotten is a bad thing.
 No one wants to be forgotten.